-Skill Category Skill Learning Objective 4: Make meanings from words and 4.B: Use words appropriate for a given context.
-4.B.1: Use a variety of vocabulary in written and spoken communication. expressions 4.B.2: Explain and use idiomatic and culturally authentic expressions.
-8: Communicate 8.A: Plan and research 8.A.1: Use a process to plan written presentations. through written presentations an issue or topic for presentational writing.
+Skill Category Skill Learning Objective 4: Make meanings from words and expressions 4.B: Use words appropriate for a given context.
+4.B.1: Use a variety of vocabulary in written and spoken communication.
+4.B.2: Explain and use idiomatic and culturally authentic expressions.
+8: Communicate interpersonally by writing to others 8.A: Plan and research an issue or topic for presentational writing. expressions.
+8.A.1: Use a process to plan written presentations.
 8.A.2: Use research strategies to gather information and evidence for inclusion in written presentations.
-8.B: Use appropriate writing strategies to communicate an idea in presentational 8.B.1: Produce written presentations in the appropriate register with an introduction, development of topic, and conclusion. writing.
-8.B.2: Use communication strategies, such as circumlocution and paraphrasing to maintain written presentations.
+8.B: Use appropriate writing strategies to communicate an idea for presentational writing.
+8.B.1: Produce written presentations in the appropriate register with an introduction, development of topic, and a conclusion.
+8.B.2: Use communication strategies such as circumlocution and paraphrasing to maintain written presentations.
 8.C: Understand and apply appropriate and varied syntactical expressions in presentational writing.
-8.C.1: Use transitional expressions and cohesive devices to create paragraph-length discourse in written presentations 8.C.2: Use a variety of grammar and syntax in written presentations.
-8.C.3: Produce simple, compound, and complex sentences in a variety of time frames in written presentations.
+8.C.1: Use transitional expressions and cohesive devices to create paragraph-length discourse in written presentations.
+8.C.2: Use a variety of grammar and syntax in written presentations. μ 8.C.3: Produce simple, compound, and complex sentences in a variety of time frames in written presentations.
 8.C.4: Use standard conventions of the written language (e.g. capitalization, orthography, accents, punctuation) in written presentations.
 8.C.5: Monitor language production; recognize errors and attempt self-correction in written presentations.
-8.D: Express a perspective with details and examples 8.D.1: Explain ideas and opinions with examples in written presentations. to illustrate an opinion or idea in presentational writing.
+8.D: Express a perspective with details and examples to illustrate an opinion or idea in written presentations 8.D.1: Explain ideas and opinions with examples in written presentations.
 8.D.2: Integrate information from sources and cite them appropriately in written presentations.